-36. The principles for determining the variable salary components policy for key management personnel in the Group
+35. The principles for determining the variable salary components policy for key management personnel at the Bank

-In order to fulfil the requirements of the Resolution No 258/2011 of the Polish Financial Supervision Authority of 4 October 2011 on detailed principles for functioning of risk management system and internal control system and detailed terms of estimating internal capital by banks and reviewing the process of estimating and maintaining internal capital, and the principles for determining the variable salary components policy for key management personnel in the Group, the Bank implemented by resolutions of:
+In order to fulfill the requirements of the Resolution No 258/2011 of the Polish Financial Supervision Authority of 4 October 2011 on detailed principles for functioning of risk management system and internal control system and detailed terms of estimating internal capital by banks and reviewing the process of estimating and maintaining internal capital, and the principles for determining the variable salary components policy for key management personnel at the Bank, the Bank implemented by resolutions of:

-- the Supervisory Board of the Bank: 'The variable salary components policy for key management personnel in the Bank' (constituting the basis of further regulation issue) and 'The variable salary components policy for the Management Board's members', - the Management Board of the Bank: 'The variable salary components policy for key management personnel', - Supervisory Boards of selected subsidiaries of the PKO Bank Polski SA Group (PKO Leasing SA, PKO TFI and PTE): 'The variable salary components policy for the Management Board members'.
+- the Supervisory Board of the Bank: 'The variable salary components policy for key management personnel at the Bank' (constituting the basis of further regulation issue) and 'The variable salary components policy for the Management Board members', - the Management Board of the Bank: 'The variable salary components policy for key management personnel', - Supervisory Boards of selected subsidiaries of the PKO Bank Polski SA Group (PKO Leasing SA, PKO TFI and PTE): 'The variable salary components policy for the Management Board members'.